 - Backups of virtual and physical machines that are stored in object storage repositories.

-The proxy appliance is optional when you restore from backups of virtual and physical machines stored in backup repositories, or backups of EC2 instances copied to backup repositories with backup copy jobs.
-It is recommended, however, to use the proxy appliance in scenarios where it is optional, as the proxy appliance can significantly improve restore performance.
-You can specify the proxy appliance settings at the Proxy Appliance step of the Restore to Amazon EC2 wizard.
+The helper appliance is optional when you restore from backups of virtual and physical machines stored in backup repositories, or backups of EC2 instances copied to backup repositories with backup copy jobs.
+It is recommended, however, to use the helper appliance in scenarios where it is optional, as the helper appliance can significantly improve restore performance.
+You can specify the helper appliance settings at the Helper Appliance step of the Restore to Amazon EC2 wizard.

-When configuring a proxy appliance, mind the following:
+When configuring a helper appliance, consider the following:

-- To upload one machine disk to Amazon EC2, the proxy appliance requires 1 GB RAM.
-Make sure that the type of EC2 instance selected for the proxy appliance offers enough memory resources to upload all machine disks.
+- To upload one machine disk to Amazon EC2, the helper appliance requires 1 GB RAM.
+Make sure that the type of EC2 instance selected for the helper appliance offers enough memory resources to upload all machine disks.
 Otherwise, the restore process may fail.

-- A subnet and security group that you select for the proxy appliance must meet the following requirements:
+- A subnet and security group that you select for the helper appliance must meet the following requirements: